-The system clock can be sourced by the external oscillator circuit or either internal oscillator.
-It maximum frequency is 50MHz.
+The system clock can be sourced by the external oscillator circuit or internal oscillator.
+Its maximum frequency is 50MHz.
 Please note, when using Clock Multiplier (CKM) to raise the MCK frequency to get higher SYSCLK, the CPUCLK will be also changed.
-It is need to set CCKS to slow down CPUCLK before raise MCK frequency to avoid CPUCLK over clock (CPUCLK needs to lower then 25MHz or 32MHz).
+It is needed to set CCKS to slow down CPUCLK before raise MCK frequency to avoid CPUCLK over clock (CPUCLK needs to lower then 25MHz or 32MHz).

-The clock module also provide two more clock source for high speed PCA applications.
+The clock module also provides two more clock source for high speed PCA applications.

-MCKDO: Up to 50MHzCKMIX16: Up to 100MHz
+- MCKDO: Up to 50MHz - CKMIX16: Up to 100MHz